-A robust budget setting process was followed in 2022/23 which included Officers, Members and participation by representative bodies.
+A robust budget-setting process was followed in 2023/24 which included Officers, Members and participation by representative bodies.

-The Service's Medium-Term Financial Strategy, which supports the planning of resource allocation and spending, and provides the financial framework for supporting the budget setting process, was considered by the Fire Authority in September 2022.
+The Service's Medium-Term Financial Strategy, which supports the planning of resource allocation and spending, and provides the financial framework for supporting the budget-setting process, was considered by the Fire Authority in September 2023.

-The Service's Medium-Term Financial Plan, which includes the Revenue Budget requirement for the coming financial year and the 5-year Capital Programme, were reported to Resource Page 99 of 118

-Management Committee in November 2022, Fire Authority in December 2022, culminating in approval by the Fire Authority in February 2023.
+The Service's Medium-Term Financial Plan, which includes the Revenue Budget requirement for the coming financial year and the 5-year Capital Programme, were reported to the Resource Management Committee in November 2023 and Fire Authority in December 2023, culminating in approval by the Fire Authority in February 2024.

 The Capital Strategy, as approved by Members annually, sets out the Service's long-term context in which capital expenditure and investment decisions are made.
-It also provides the framework for ensuring the Service's 5-year Capital Programme is aligned to the Service's strategic commitments as outlined in its Strategic Plan.
-The Service's Strategic Asset and Capital Management Group have met quarterly throughout 2022/23 to monitor and review the 5-year capital programme.
+It also provides the framework for ensuring the Service's 5-year Capital Programme is aligned with the Service's strategic commitments as outlined in its Strategic Plan.
+The Service's Strategic Asset and Capital Management Group have met quarterly throughout 2023/24 to monitor and review the 5-year capital programme.

 The Treasury Management Strategy Statement, as approved by Members annually, sets out the limits and controls to be applied when borrowing and investing funds.
 It includes Capital Prudential Indicators which show the financial impact of capital expenditure decisions so that it can be determined as to whether those decisions are affordable, prudent and sustainable.
-It also includes Treasury Management Prudential Indicators which set constraints on Treasury Management decisions to ensure that they are made in accordance with good practice.
+It also includes Treasury Management Prudential Indicators which set constraints on Treasury Management decisions to ensure that they are made following good practice.

-Revenue Budget and Capital Programme monitoring reports, summarising the actual expenditure to date and forecast outturn, were presented to the Resource Management Committee on a quarterly basis throughout the year.
+Revenue Budget and Capital Programme monitoring reports, summarising the actual expenditure to date and forecast outturn, were presented to the Resource Management Committee every quarter throughout the year.

-The Draft Annual Statement of Accounts for 2021/22 was completed by 31 May 2022 and the final audited version was subsequently received by the Performance, Audit and Scrutiny Committee at their meeting in July 2022, the unqualified audit report was also presented at this meeting.
+The Draft Annual Statement of Accounts for 2022/23 was completed by 31 May 2023 and the final audited version was subsequently received by Fire Authority at their meeting in September 2023, the unqualified audit report was also presented at this meeting.

-Revised budget guidance was presented to the Service Leadership Team in April 2022.
+Revised budget guidance was presented to the Service Leadership Team in April 2023.

-Treasury Management training was also delivered to the Fire Authority and Officers involved in the daily Treasury Management function, in January 2023.
+Treasury Management training was also delivered to Fire Authority Members, and Officers involved in the daily Treasury Management function, in January 2024.